 Proposals should have regard to the following specific design principles:

-Any new development must protect and where practical enhance heritage assets and their settings as well as protect existing biodiversity assets and, where practical, provide a long-term and measurable gain in biodiversity
+Any new development must preserve and enhance heritage assets and their settings as well as protect existing biodiversity assets and, where practical, provide a long-term and measurable gain in biodiversity

 Any new development should only utilise existing access points to roadways, using internal service roads where required and unless there is a clear rationale no new access points to public highways should be permitted

-Any new development should retain the existing roadside and boundary hedges unless removal would have no adverse affect on the visibility of or access to the site.
+Any new development should retain the existing roadside and boundary hedges unless removal would have no adverse effect on the visibility of or access to the site.
 Any hedges removed should be replaced elsewhere in the site using similar native hedging plants at the earliest practical opportunity and the development should incorporate high quality landscaping to protect and if practical to enhance the rural appearance of the site and the immediate vicinity.

-Where appropriate, any new development should maintain views to the open countryside and incorporate landscape buffers between the site and any adjoining existing residential property.
+Where appropriate, any new development should incorporate views towards the open countryside and include reasonable and justified landscape buffers between the site and any adjoining existing residential property.

-The building design of any new residential dwelling should avoid overlooking or being overlooked by any other (new or existing) dwelling.
-Where a front or rear window in a habitable room faces a blank wall whose height exceeds the highest point of the window, there should be no more than 15 metres between the highest point of the window and the top of the wall measured at an angle of 45 degrees upwards from the lower point.
+The building design of any new residential dwelling should avoid overlooking or being overlooked by any other (new or existing) dwelling and appropriate levels of privacy, together with a good outlook, should be achieved.

 If public open space is provided as part of a new residential development, the space should provide amenity as well as maintain the open nature of the settlements and be subject to restrictions that maintain the space for the benefit of the Parish (and its successors) at the cost of the developers or owners of the development unless and until the Parish Council (or a successor) agrees to take over responsibility for management of the space and/or the costs involved or approves the transfer the responsibilities to a third party.
+The details regarding the maintenance, management, implementation timescale and costs associated with open space provision must be clearly set out and accompany any relevant planning application.